spectrocloud/librarium/content/docs/06-integrations/00-aws-autoscaler.md

 # AWS Cluster Autoscaler

 Palette supports autoscaling for EKS clusters by using the AWS Cluster Autoscaler pack.
-The AWS Cluster Autoscaler dynamically scales cluster resources.
+The Cluster Autoscaler dynamically scales cluster resources.
 It monitors the workload and provisions or shuts down cluster nodes to maximize cluster utilization.
 It resizes the Kubernetes cluster under the following conditions:
 <br />

 * Insufficient resources leading to multiple pod failures in the cluster.
-The AWS Cluster Autoscaler redistributes these pods to different nodes in such cases.
+The Cluster Autoscaler redistributes these pods to different nodes in such cases.

 * Underutilized cluster nodes for a specific period.
-In this scenario, the AWS Cluster Autoscaler migrates the pods from underutilized nodes to other available nodes.
+In this scenario, the Cluster Autoscaler migrates the pods from underutilized nodes to other available nodes.

+Cluster Autoscaler pack runs as a `Deployment` in your cluster and utilizes [Amazon EC2 Auto Scaling Groups](https://docs.aws.amazon.com/autoscaling/ec2/userguide/what-is-amazon-ec2-auto-scaling.html) to manage node groups.

 # Versions Supported